-All over Australia, people of faith are writing letters to Prime Minister Scott Morrison asking for serious climate action - hundreds of us.
+All over Australia, people of faith are writing their individual letters to Prime Minister Scott Morrison asking for serious climate action - hundreds of us.
 Will you join us?

-We will present the letters to his office in one large stack to the Prime Minister.
-We will, of course, invite the media.
+We will present the letters in one large stack to the Prime Minister's office.

 The difference this will make